benedictaudeogu/Projects/BudgetTracker/ReadMe.md

       * First developing in sandbox environment
   * Building in Java/Springboot and React
   * Looking to use Oracle Sql Developer (Setting up now)
+  * Goal is to achieve something better than YNAB, but for free

 ## Features To Add
 1. Income Streams tracker